00Pratik-Biswas00/College_Sixth_Semester_Labs/Weka_Lab/Classification.md

-# A. Apply J48 classifier to the following list of data sets: iris, diabetes, segment-challenge, breast-cancer, and report your output.
-How do you control the growth of  decision tree while using J48 algorithm? -------------------------
+## A. Apply J48 classifier to the following list of data sets: iris, diabetes, segment-challenge, breast cancer, and report your output.
+How do you control the growth of  the decision tree while using J48 algorithm? -------------------------

 First part -

 Load the dataset, 2.
-Go to the Classification section and choose the J48 classifier, check the results, by right clicking on the J48 option you can see Visualize Tree option, check the tree.
+Go to the Classification section and choose the J48 classifier, check the results, by right-clicking on the J48 option you can see the Visualize Tree option and check the tree.

 Second part -